Fluid And Electrolytes For Runners: How To Hydrate Smarter And Perform Better

 #5: Eat a Well-Balanced Diet

-• Fruit: Watermelon, strawberries, cantaloupe, peaches, and tomatoes
+• Fruit: Watermelon, strawberries, cantaloupe, peaches, oranges, bananas (potassium-rich), pineapple, kiwi, and tomatoes

-• Veggies: Cucumber, lettuce, spinach, kale, celery, zucchini, cauliflower and broccoli
+• Vegetables: Cucumber, lettuce, spinach, kale, celery, zucchini, cauliflower, broccoli, bell peppers, and sweet potatoes (excellent potassium source)

-From our daily hydration to our running-specific strategies, we need to take care of these details for the sake of our performance and, more importantly, our health.
-We want to run at our best and live our best lives, so let’s do everything we can to make that happen.
+From our daily hydration to our running-specific strategies, we need to attend to these details for the sake of our performance and, more importantly, our health.

 1. Hello,